AntaresSimulatorTeam/antares-xpansion/docs/user-guide/get-started/launching-optimization.md

 ### Results
-When the Antares-Xpansion algorithm terminates, i.e. when an optimal investment combination has been found, the package performs the following steps:
+When the Antares-Xpansion algorithm terminates, i.e. when an optimal investment combination has been found, the package produces an archive `simulation-name.zip` located in the `output` folder of the Antares study.

-  - It writes output data in the `reportbenderssequential` text file and the `out.json` file located in the subdirectory `/output/simulation-name/lp/` of the Antares study.
-They gather for each iteration:
+Once you unzip the archive, the files `lp/reportbenders.txt` and the `expansion/out.json` log information for each iteration:
 1. The investment combination that has been evaluated,
 2. The operational, investment and overall costs,
-	3. The current lower and upper bounds,
+3. The current lower and upper bounds (no upper bound for the Benders by batch),
 4. The absolute and relative gap,
-	5. The resolution time for the subproblems (`reportbenderssequential` only) and the master problem.
+5. The resolution time for the subproblems and the master problem.

-	Finally, the iteration number which has led to the best solution is given.
+There is also information on the iteration number which has led to the best solution.
 The file `out.json` also gives the parameters that are used by the optimization algorithm (some of them are defined by the user in `settings.ini`).

+### Updates of candidate links

-  - It updates the Antares study by replacing the capacities of investment candidate links with their optimal value taking into account the `link-profile`, the `already-installed-capacity` and the `already-installed-link-profile`, see **Figure 15**.
+At the end of the run, Antares-Xpansion updates the Antares study by replacing the capacities of investment candidate links with their optimal value taking into account the
+`link-profile`, the `already-installed-capacity` and the `already-installed-link-profile`, see **Figure 15**.

 The user can therefore immediately launch an Antares simulation using the results of the best iteration.

 !!!
 Advice
 	It is recommended to relaunch an Antares study with the optimal solution returned by Antares-Xpansion for further analysis.
 Antares-Xpansion relaxes some constraints (see `link-profile` and `uc_type` parameters for example), therefore the total cost may be a bit different.

 ![](../../assets/media/image23.png)

 **Figure** **15** – Update of the Antares study.

 ### Logs
-During the simulation, logs are displayed on the console to give information on the current iteration, corresponding to the data written in the `reportbenderssequential` text file.
+During the simulation, logs are displayed on the console to give information on the current iteration, corresponding to the data written in the `reportbenders.txt` text file.

 ```
 ITERATION 6: